perceptron8/pinky.ext/README.md

 It redirects some of the requests made by your browser (see [#Permissions](#permissions)).

-Check out [JavaScript API](https://developer.chrome.com/extensions/webRequest) for details.
+Check out [declarativeNetRequest API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest#properties) for details.

 ## Where?